skacem/skacem.github.io/_posts/2021-12-03-Customer-Segmentation-and-Profiling.md

         FROM df GROUP BY 1"""
 customers = sqldf(q)
 ```
 Nothing we have implemented so far is new.
 We have already seen the same code in the previous tutorial.
-So if you have trouble following, especially when it comes to SQL, I recommend you take a look at the first part of the practical example from xx.
+So if you have trouble following, especially when it comes to SQL, I recommend you take a look at the first part of the practical example from [Customer Segmentation using RFM Analysis](https://skacem.github.io/2021/10/25/Customer-Segmentation-BA2/).
 As result we get around 18,000 customers and four variables: `customer_id`, `recency`, `frequency` and `amount`.

 Let's print some descriptive statistics as well as the first five rows of our RFM analysis.